 Visiting your council is the best way to find out what happens there.
 Give the council a call and find out when its next public meeting happens.
 By law, ordinary people are allowed to be present at most council business.

 Quite often councillors say that their duties occupy them for about three hours a week.
-Obviously there are some councillors who spend more time than this and some less, but in the main, being a community, parish and town councillor is an enjoyable way of contributing to your community, and helping to make it a better place to live and work.
+Obviously there are some councillors who spend more time than this and some less.
+More importantly, being a community, parish and town councillor is an enjoyable way of contributing to your community, and helping to make it a better place to live and work.